 - Add greens to the stir fry.
 I know, greens are veggies, but I like to point out that spinach, arugula, or baby kale can be added to almost any recipe.
 We all need to beef up our greens intake, right?

-- Quickly sauté shrimp in another pan to stir into your fried rice.
+- Add protein.
+Quickly sauté shrimp in another pan to stir into your fried rice.
 You could cook the shrimp in the same pan, too, if you have a large enough skillet or wok.
-Or add cubes of baked or fried tofu.
+Or add cubes of crispy baked tofu or air fried tofu.

 Like most anything, it all depends on how it’s prepared.
 Restaurant fried rice is usually made with a lot of unhealthy oil, sodium, few vegetables, and is almost never made with healthier brown rice.
 When you make your own fried rice, you control the amount of oil and salt added, making it a healthy choice.
 Feel free to use brown rice and add as many veggies as you like to increase the nutrition of your fried rice.

 Fried rice gets loads of flavor from garlic, ginger, soy sauce, and toasted sesame oil.
 Some cooks also add oyster sauce or fish sauce.